akshitmanocha/Study-Spark/README.md

     ```
     You can then access the web interface at [http://127.0.0.1:8000](http://127.0.0.1:8000).

+## Credits

+The brain of this project was me, Akshit.
+The Gemini CLI acted as a code writing assistant, obeying my orders to generate the basic structure.
+Every single line of code was then carefully reviewed, debugged, and optimized by me.
+All additional features and functionalities were also implemented by me to enhance the project.

 ## Scope for Improvement

 The current version of Study-Spark is a powerful tool, but there are many opportunities for future enhancements.